xpyx/solita-academy-2021/README.md

 This application is tested with the XCode 11 iOS Simulator.

+Here is a screen capture video of the whole process.

 [![How to start this application](https://img.youtube.com/vi/qkDK1kZ4PvY/0.jpg)](https://www.youtube.com/watch?v=qkDK1kZ4PvY "Solita Dev Academy 2021 programming assignment")